Topsy (elephant): Film of the execution

-Among the press the day Topsy was killed was a film crew from the Edison film company, possibly directed by Edwin S. Porter or Jacob Blair Smith.
+A film crew from the Edison film company, possibly directed by Edwin S. Porter or Jacob Blair Smith, was amongst the press the day that Topsy was killed.
 The crew shot a 74-second film of Topsy's electrocution.
 Within a few weeks, it was added to the films viewable in Edison kinetoscopes under the title Electrocuting an Elephant.
 This was one of many short "actuality" films shot by the Edison Manufacturing Company from 1897 at Coney Island, depicting rides, bathing scenes, diving horses, and elephants.
 The Edison company submitted the film to the Library of Congress as a "paper print" (a photographic record of each frame of the film) for copyright purposes.
 The submission may have saved the film for posterity, since most films and negatives of this period decayed or were destroyed over time.

 Media and culture

-Electrocuting an Elephant does not seem to have been as popular as other Edison films, and could not be viewed at Luna Park because the attraction did not have the necessary coin-operated kinetoscopes.
+Electrocuting an Elephant does not seem to have been as popular as other Edison films, and was unable to be viewed at Luna Park as the attraction did not have the necessary coin-operated kinetoscopes.
 The film and Topsy's story fell into relative obscurity in the intervening years, and appeared as an out-of-context clip in the 1979 film Mr. Mike's Mondo Video.
 In 1991, documentary maker Ric Burns made the film Coney Island, which included a segment recounting the death of Topsy, including clips from the film Electrocuting an Elephant.

-In 1999 Topsy was commemorated in the Coney Island Mermaid Parade in a parade float by artist Gavin Heck.
+In 1999, Topsy was commemorated in the Coney Island Mermaid Parade in a parade float by artist Gavin Heck.
 In 2003 Heck and a local arts group held a competition to select a memorial arts piece to commemorate the 100th anniversary of Topsy's death.
 The chosen piece, created by New Orleans artist Lee Deigaard and exhibited at the Coney Island USA museum, allowed the public to view Electrocuting an Elephant on a hand-cranked mutoscope while surrounded by hanging chains and standing on a copper plate.

 In later years, portions of Electrocuting an Elephant have appeared in movies, music videos, TV shows, and video games.
 The theme of Topsy's electrocution also appears in songs, in the plot-line of several novels, and in poems such as U.S. poet laureate W. S. Merwin's "The Chain to Her Leg".